lvxn0va/catarse_stripe/README.md

 ## The stripe_controller is a work in progress and things will be changing very rapidly.
 BEWARE!
-### Tests are non-funtional at this point and will be adjusted to Stripe soon!
+### Tests are non-functional at this point and will be adjusted to Stripe soon!

 # CatarseStripe

-Catarse Stripe integration with [Catarse](http://github.com/danielweinmann/catarse) crowdfunding platform
+Catarse Stripe integration with [Catarse](http://github.com/danielweinmann/catarse) crowdfunding platform.

+So far, catarse_stripe uses Omniauth for an auth connection and to use Catarse as a Platform app.
+See the wiki on how to use Stripe-Connect.

 ## Installation